Imjin River

-The Imjin River (South Korean spelling) or Rimjin (North Korean spelling) is the 7th largest river in Korea.
+The Imjin River (South Korean spelling) or Rimjin (North Korean spelling) is a river in Korea.
 It flows from north to south, crossing the Demilitarized Zone and joining the Han River downstream of Seoul, near the Yellow Sea.

 The river is not the namesake of the Imjin War (Japanese invasions in the late 16th century).

 History

 Imjin River was the site of two major battles: the Battle of Imjin River during the Imjin war in 1592, and the Battle of the Imjin River that took place during the Korean War.

 Joint Use Zone

 On November 4, 2018, a 20-member team consisting of 10 people from North Korea and 10 people from South Korea began a joint inter-Korean survey intended to lead to the development a Joint Utilization Zone along Imjin River's estuary.
 The Zone would allow civilians to access the estuary for tourism, ecological protection and the collection of construction aggregate under the protection of militaries from both sides of the Korean border.
 On November 5, 2018, the councils of South Korea's Gangwon and Gyeonggi provinces, which border the DMZ, signed a “peace working agreement” at Dorasan Station in Paju, giving local approval to the Joint Utilization Zone.
 The inter-Korean survey of Imjin River's estuary was completed on December 9, 2018.
 The new map of the river's estuary, which consists of newly discovered reefs, was to be made public by January 25, 2019.